But First We Brunch!

 Allow the batter to rest in the refrigerator for at least 30 minutes.
 Alternatively, the batter can be made up to 3 days ahead of time.

 My preferred way to serve these crêpes: lay one crêpe on your plate.
-Spread a couple of tablespoons of yogurt cream all over its surface.
+Spread a couple of tablespoons of yogurt cream all over half of the surface.
 Fold in half, and then in half again, forming a crêpe triangle.
-Dust with powdered sugar and drizzle with strawberry sauce, and finish with some fresh strawberry slices.
-Assemble a couple more crêpe-angles and enjoy!
+Dust with powdered sugar and top with strawberries.
+Assemble a couple more crepe-angles and enjoy!

 The nutritional and caloric information shown is an estimate provided by an online nutrition calculator.
 It does not assert or suggest that readers should or should not count calories, and should not be considered a substitute for a professional nutritionist’s or doctor’s counseling.